Services — London

 The bee observation box

 One of our most popular installations: a specially built nesting box fitted with removable transparent panels that reveal the hidden life of Red mason bees.
 From late spring, building occupiers can watch the female collecting pollen, laying eggs, and sealing each cell with mud — then the following spring, adults chew their way out.
 It is one of the most compelling pieces of nature on any London building, and requires no specialist knowledge to understand and enjoy.
-We have installed observation boxes at PwC, Weil, Lush, and Adam & Eve, where they are a regular focus for staff engagement and school visits.
+Where we have installed observation boxes at PwC, Weil, Lush, and Adam & Eve, they have been a regular focus for staff engagement and school visits.

 Why most bee hotels don't work — and ours do